nadrino/kotor-walkthrough/kotor2/walkthrough/06_Onderon/06_Onderon.md

   - The Queen should listen to the will of her people.
 - HK
 - Go behind the funtain -> don't trigger new conv with Ponlar yet
+- DEV SAVE
-- Anda `remove Kreia in the group -> need infl on Mand, she overrides his line`
+- Anda `remove Kreia in the group -> need infl on Mand, she overrides his line -- TRYING WITHOUT DOING THIS`
   - What's this about?
   - How do I remove them from their posts?
   - Tell me about these captains.